 Whether you have a big dog or a small dog, you should keep the hair around his paws and claws nice and trim.
 Otherwise, it’ll be like he’s walking around the house with fuzzy socks on, which, of course, will cause him to slip.

-Make sure you trim his nails, too.
+Make sure you trim your dog’s toenails, too.
 You’ll know when it’s time to trim your dog’s nails if they have started to touch the ground.
-It may sound like he’s tap-dancing or there’s a clacking noise all around the house.
+Long nails on your dog’s feet may sound like he’s tap-dancing on a hard floor or there’s a clacking noise all around the house.

 There are plenty of videos online you can watch that show you how to properly trim your dog’s claws and hair, but if you don’t feel comfortable doing it, you can always take him to the groomer once you’ve noticed they’ve started getting too long.